dynexcoin/DynexSolve/README.md

 Requirements:
 - libcurl (Ubuntu: sudo apt install curl)

+# DynexSolve v.2.2.0 Release Notes
+* Note: only this version is supported from the network!
+* Improved Stratum protocol handling
+* Memory overflow fixes
+* Improved security

 # DynexSolve v.2.1.2 Release Notes
 * Note: only this version is supported from the network!
 * Improved performance